-Private Limited Company is a most favorable business in the Indian Market and it is governed by the Ministry of Corporate Affairs (MCA) under Companies Act, 2013.
+Private Limited Company is the most favorable business in the Indian Market and it is governed by the Ministry of Corporate Affairs (MCA) under the Companies Act, 2013.
 Private Limited Company is a Company having the word "Pvt.
 Ltd." at the end of its business name.

-Mr X and Mr Y wants to start a Company and out of whom Mr X does not want to become a Director but want to take a shareholding of 50% in the Company and wants to appoint a director to Mr. Z, not having any shareholding and Mr Y wants to become a Director and also wants to take a shareholding of Company of 50%.
+Mr. X and Mr. Y want to start a Company and out of whom Mr. X does not want to become a Director but want to take a shareholding of 50% in the Company and wants to appoint a director to Mr. Z, not having any shareholding and Mr. Y wants to become a Director and also wants to take a shareholding of Company of 50%.

-Here in above example Mr X is only a Shareholder of 50 %, Mr. Z is a Director(without shareholding, which means he is only a Director, not a Shareholder in the Company) and Mr Z is a Director and Shareholder with 50 % of Company.
+Here in the above example, Mr. X is only a Shareholder of 50 %, Mr. Z is a Director(without shareholding, which means he is only a Director, not a Shareholder in the Company) and Mr. Z is a Director and Shareholder with 50 % of Company.

-VAKIL KARO has the dedicated team and helps you to start your Partnership Firm.
+VAKIL KARO has a dedicated team and helps you to start your Partnership Firm.
 Just fill our inquiry form and get start your registration work soon.

 - More Skills of Directors comparatively Single – Private Limited has the more skills and ideas comparatively sole proprietorship firm due to multiple directors or members.

-- Special Legal Status – Private limited has the special legal status as it is registered under the Ministry of Corporate Affairs (MCA) and having special registration certificate, having separate PAN, TAN etc. in the name of private limited unlike under sole proprietorship firm.
+- Special Legal Status – Private limited has a special legal status as it is registered under the Ministry of Corporate Affairs (MCA) and having a special registration certificate, having separate PAN, TAN, etc. in the name of private limited unlike under sole proprietorship firm.

 - MOA (Memorandum of Association)